 You are NOT allowed to make any changes to the following assumed breach VMs:

-ICS CnC (Windows Server 2016) - 10.0.x.141 <cnc.bluexxxx.cfc.local>.,
+ICS CNC (Windows Server 2016) - 10.0.x.141 <cnc.bluexxxx.cfc.local>,

-ICS PLC (Ubuntu 18.04) - 10.0.x.140 <plc.bluexxxx.cfc.local>, and
+ICS PLC (Ubuntu 22.04) - 10.0.x.140 <plc.bluexxxx.cfc.local>, and

-Web Server (CentOS 7) - 10.0.x.142 <web.bluexxxx.cfc.local>
+Web Server (CentOS 7) - 10.0.x.142 <web.bluexxxx.cfc.local>.

 These VMs will be used to run attack chains that allow you to score points based on instructions provided to you by the Red team.
 If an attack chain is not successfully executed on your VMs, you will lose the opportunity to score points.

 You will only be given points by the score keeper after you report into the score chat details on the attack chain and notify the score keeper you are ready to be scored.
+Once you have been scored, the team will be provided a flag to insert into the Red Assume Breach Attack # space, within the scoreboard, for scoring.
+It is your team’s responsibility to input the flag.

 Follow the instructions given by the score keeper.
 For some attack chains, the score keeper will instruct you to make specific mitigation changes.
 In these instances, you’re allowed to make changes to the VMs as instructed by the score keeper.

 The time limit for each attack chain is 1 hour.
 When the time limit is reached, the score keeper will give you a walkthrough of the attack chain.
 You can potentially score partial points by following instructions given by the score keeper to improve and demonstrate your understanding of the attack chain.